EU to hold marathon talks on new securities law

 The aim is to reach a broad enough agreement on the outstanding issues in MiFID, in particular on open access, for the bloc’s member state ambassadors to endorse next week.

-Markus Ferber, the German center right lawmaker who is leading negotiations for parliament, told Reuters this month he is planning for MiFID to be completed before Christmas.
+Markus Ferber, the German centre right lawmaker who is leading negotiations for parliament, told Reuters this month he is planning for MiFID to be completed before Christmas.